svenstaro/bvh/README.md

 BVH requiring a check, thus leading to a higher intersection duration.

 ### Running the benchmark suite

 The benchmark suite uses features from the [test crate](https://doc.rust-lang.org/unstable-book/library-features/test.html) and therefore cannot be run on stable rust.
-Using a nightly toolchain, run with `cargo test --features bench` to enable them.
+Using a nightly toolchain, run `cargo bench --features bench`.